First post in this series: Introduction to DbTradeAlert

 - Run the installer as admin if you want to install to the proper directory “C:\Program Files\Git”.
 Otherwise Git will go into the LocalData folder

-- In the “Select Components” step uncheck “Windows Explorer Integration” as TortoiseGit will provide that
+- In the “Select Components” step uncheck “Windows Explorer Integration” if you want TortoiseGit to provide that

 - In all other steps accept the default values and install